-- Fire suppression materials used in response to incidents will be retained on-scene, where an evaluation will be performed to determine appropriate recovery and disposal methods. - 4 7.
-Upon underground evacuation due to a fire in the underground that involves or 5 threatens to involve TRU mixed waste, a response plan will be developed depending 6 on the status of the fire.
-The plan may include ventilation control, barrier erection, and 7 waiting for the fire to self-extinguish or implement active ventilation. - 8 D-4e(2) Explosions - In the event of an explosion that involves or threatens TRU mixed waste or site-generated hazardous waste, emergency response actions may include, but are not limited to, the following: - 1.
-The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - The RCRA Emergency Coordinator will ensure measures are taken to shut down operational units (e.g., process equipment and ventilation equipment) that have been affected directly or indirectly by the explosion. - 4.
+- In the event of an explosion that involves or threatens TRU mixed waste or site-generated hazardous waste, emergency response actions may include, but are not limited to, the following: - 1.
+The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - 2.
+The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - 3.
+The RCRA Emergency Coordinator will ensure measures are taken to shut down operational units (e.g., process equipment and ventilation equipment) that have been affected directly or indirectly by the explosion. - 4.
 If, following an explosion, there is an ensuing fire, see Section D-4e(1). - 5.
-If, following an explosion, there is an underground structural integrity emergency, see Section D-4e(4). - 23 D-4e(3) Unplanned Sudden/Non-Sudden Releases - 24 Spills of Site-Generated Hazardous Waste
+If, following an explosion, there is an underground structural integrity emergency, see Section D-4e(4).

+1 D-4e(3) Unplanned Sudden/Non-Sudden Releases

+2 Spills of Site-Generated Hazardous Waste